elocremarc/Plantbox/README.md

 save_location = "/home/pi/Desktop/timelapse" + folder_name
 ```
 ### Optional
 If you want basically unlimited storage a HDD is a good option.
-As long as your HDD is mounted to a directory you can spcify this directory in the save_location fuctnion like above.
+As long as your HDD is mounted to a directory you can specify this directory in the save_location fuctnion like above.
 If you need instructions on Mouting your HDD to a directory follow these instructions: https://www.raspberrypi.org/documentation/configuration/external-storage.md
 ## Running The Program
 The program can be run directly through command line.
 cd into the path where the python program is located: